bmbove/flask-static-homepage/content/posts/2016-09-10-sous-vide-on-the-cheap-with-a-slow-cooker-conversion/sous-vide-on-the-cheap-with-a-slow-cooker-conversion.md

 ![Beep boop](assets/images/00-final.jpg)

-About a month ago, I ordered a handful of [W1209] temperature controllers on eBay for about $2 a piece.
-I figured that if they actually work, it's a really good deal- I know I can't build something similar for less than that price.

 Something about ordering eBay electronics from China is enjoyable in an odd sort of way for me.
 There's all these neat little breakout boards and modules, most loaded with counterfeit components and ripped-off designs.
 The shipping estimates are hilarious- "Your item will arrive in 2 to 12 weeks".
-It's like I can't quite believe it's a real thing until a something that I've forgotten that I've ordered shows up at my door.
+It's like I can't quite believe it's a real thing until something that I've forgotten I've ordered shows up at my door.

 This week, the temperature controllers that I'd forgotten about were delivered.
 After some examination and probing around, I decided they were good enough to